Skip to Main Content

 University Library (the UL)

 An enormous, extraordinary research resource for all members of the university with reading rooms, study space, extensive special collections, assistive technologies, and more.
-With its distinctive tower and grand entrance hall, it can appear to be rather daunting so make the most of the opportunities to be shown round the building in the first weeks of term so that you feel comfortable using the UL throughout your studies.
+With its distinctive tower and grand entrance hall, it can appear to be rather daunting.
+However, the staff are welcoming and keen to help you get to know the building.
+Orientation tours are offered in the first few weeks of term to walk you through how to browse the open shelves, explain the available resources and take any questions that you might have.
+The UL also offers 'Book a Buddy sessions' to further help you feel comfortable using the UL throughout your studies.
+You can find more information Library Tours, Orientation and Study Skills webpage.

 Image: Cambridge University Library